igormironchik/args-parser/README.md

     This library is highly efficient in performance.
-On Intel (R) Core (TM) i5-7200U CPU @ 2.50GHz args-parser occupies 0.5 milliseconds for 1000 arguments vith value.
+On Intel (R) Core (TM) i5-7200U CPU @ 2.50GHz args-parser occupies 0.5 milliseconds for 1000 arguments with value.
 Really, guys, do you look at performance or something that library can do?
 This library is very flexible with powerfull help printing.
 What do you need more?